Six Flight Instruments Pilots Need to Know

 The pressure inside the capsule changes very quickly as the plane climbs or descends, while the pressure outside of the capsule changes very slowly due to the metered leak.
 During climbs and descents, the capsule compresses or expands, respectively.
 The pressure difference is measured and linked to the pointer, where it's depicted on the instrument face.

 The attitude indicator is possibly the most important instrument for pilots.
-In one glance, a pilot can tell if the aircraft is climbing, descending, turning or straight and level.
-It gives a direct indication of changes to pitch attitude and bank.
+In one glance, a pilot can tell if the aircraft is climbing, descending, turning, or straight and level.
+It gives a direct indication of changes to pitch attitude (corresponding to the longitudinal axis of the plane's body) and bank attitude (corresponding to the latitudinal axis of the plane).

 A miniature aircraft is located in the center of the indicator and turns with the airplane while the gyroscope (and coinciding linkage) turn the compass card on the instrument.
 In a left turn, the miniature airplane appears to turn left while the compass card turns right.

-The turn coordinator is another gyroscopic instrument that can be either electric or vacuum-driven.
-It's one of the simplest instruments, with a miniature airplane that dips its wings one way or another to show the rate of turn or rate or roll.
+The turn coordinator is one of the simplest instruments, with a miniature airplane that dips its wings one way or another to show the rate of turn or rate of roll.

 The turn coordinator also includes an inclinometer, which is a ball suspended in a fluid that reacts like a pendulum during turning flight.
 The ball acts in response to gravity and turning forces and will depict a coordinated or uncoordinated turn.
 The pilot can then counteract an uncoordinated turn with the use of rudder movement, avoiding a slipping or skidding turn.